 5.5 The warranties and remedies are conditioned upon (a) proper storage, installation, use, operation, and maintenance of Products, (b) Buyer keeping accurate and complete records of operation and maintenance during the warranty period and providing Seller access to those records, and (c) modification or repair of Products and/or Services only as authorized by Seller in writing.
 Failure to meet any such conditions renders the warranty null and void.
 Seller is not responsible for normal wear and tear.

 5.6 This Article 5 provides the exclusive remedies for all claims based upon the failure of or defect in Products or Services, whether the claim is based in contract, negligence, statute, or any tortious/extra-contractual liability theory, strict liability or otherwise.
 The foregoing warranties in this Article 5 are exclusive and are in lieu of all other warranties, conditions and guarantees whether written, oral, implied or statutory.
 NO IMPLIED OR STATUTORY WARRANTY, OR WARRANTY OR CONDITION OF MERCHANTABILITY, QUALITY OR FITNESS FOR A PARTICULAR PURPOSE APPLIES.
-THE SALE OF GOODS ACT, AS ENACTED BY EACH PROVINCE OF CANADA, SHALL NOT APPLY.
+FOR ALL CANADIAN CONTRACTS, THE SALE OF GOODS ACT, AS ENACTED BY EACH PROVINCE OF CANADA, SHALL NOT APPLY.

 6.1 Seller and Buyer (as to information disclosed, the “Disclosing Party”) may each provide the other party (as to information received, the “Receiving Party”) with Confidential Information in connection with this Contract.
 “Confidential Information” means information that is designated in writing as “confidential” or “proprietary” by Disclosing Party at the time of written disclosure.
 In addition, prices for Products and/or Services shall be considered Seller’s Confidential Information.